vackosar/vackosar.github.io/_drafts/2020-11-29-LamdaNetworks-vs-Attention.md

 Comparison of the Relu-Performer and Lambda Network is not available.
 So we have to compare only Lambda layer and self-attention.
 While Lambda layer out-performs self-attention, it is by a small margin.
-The Performer will likely be able to outperform Lambda layer, although it needs to be tested first.
+The [Peformer](http://localhost:4000/ml/Performers-FAVOR+-Faster-Transformer-Attention) will likely be able to outperform Lambda layer, although it needs to be tested first.
 For experimental specifics, please see the paper.
 Note that in this experiment the lambda layer is not applied to the entire picture, but rather to a small neighborhood of each pixel.